eparey/pesci/wiki/Input-Files.md

-**3 - Dense count matrix and cell to cluster annotation table** no code, less optimal (if Seurat object recommend making a sparse matrix or h5ad).
-Only supported to easily load GEO datasets. import to use.csv is comma-sep and .tsv for tab-sep
+**3 - Dense count matrix and cell to cluster annotation table**

+THis format is the least optimal format for pesci, but allows for instance to easily use raw dense matrices as found in GEO datasets. import to use.csv is comma-sep and .tsv for tab-sep

 Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table